iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="5_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 5 reviews"/>
 </p>

+> Very Good.
+What more can one say!<br> :date: __2021-07-14 09:23:01__

+> Number crunching for good causes whilst you sleep is great karma.
+Just be warned that all that processing does mean your battery won't charge as quick or even at all if using a low power charger.<br> :date: __2021-07-14 08:24:40__

+> Great app, there's just one problem I have to mention; on the Galaxy S20 when 120hz is enabled and a project is being powered, the app seems to force 60hz while my phone is plugged in, which is a little irritating.
+Would appreciate a fix.<br> :date: __2021-07-14 03:22:04__

+> Unobtrusive.
+Does good.<br> :date: __2021-07-13 22:13:47__

 > Awesome app, doesn't kill battery life as I expected it would.
 Only suggested improvement would be to allow exporting stats to gridcoin<br> :date: __2021-07-09 11:18:10__

 > If it helps - do it!<br> :date: __2021-07-08 12:55:26__